 6. JFK Toilet Bowl Memorial in Torrance, California

 The John F. Kennedy Memorial Stone at the corner of Sartori Ave. and Cabrillo in Torrance, California might have gotten away with being just one of many memorial plaques devoted to former presidents around the country.
 But this particular plaque and its unfortunate shape have come to be known by some as the “JFK Toilet Bowl Memorial.”
-With a compressed oval fountain at the base, flanked in the back by an engraved slab and eternal flame, the whole thing does lean a little more towards toilet than tribute.
+With a compressed oval fountain at the base, flanked in the back by an engraved slab and eternal flame, the California roadside attraction does lean a little more towards toilet than tribute.

 Thomas Keller Memorial Park, Sartori Ave Torrance, CA 90501 (View on Map)